 4. If the oil level is low, remove the oil filler cap, and add oil to reach the upper limit mark shown on the dipstick.
 Use the oil recommended on p.
-84.
+81.

-- Running the engine with a low oil level can cause engine damage. - Do not overfill.
-Overfilling the engine will cause it to smoke or have oil leaks. - 5.
-Install the oil filler cap and tighten it securely. - 6.
+Running the engine with a low oil level can cause engine damage.

+- 5. Install the oil filler cap and tighten it securely. - 6.
 Install and lock the engine cover.